PFAS Sampling & Analysis

 - Industrial waste and wastewater treatment byproducts (e.g., short paper fiber and biosolids)

 These chemicals have been extensively researched and have been widely found in the agricultural, wastewater treatment, landfill, and stormwater systems throughout the United States and abroad.
-They enter the environment through air emissions, stormwater runoff, direct application, septic systems, and soil leaching groundwater.
+They enter the environment through air emissions, stormwater runoff, direct application to soils, septic systems, and impacted soil leaching to groundwater.

 HOW CAN WE HELP?

-Haley Ward has experience dealing with this “emerging” contaminant and are assisting clients in Maine, New Hampshire, and Vermont with their site characterization requirements and determining reasonable paths forward that meet both State and Federal regulatory guidelines.
+Haley Ward has experience dealing with this “emerging” contaminant and are assisting clients in several states with their site characterization requirements and determining reasonable paths forward that meet both State and Federal regulatory guidelines.

 SERVICES WE OFFER